lwdozal/lwdozal.github.io/index.md

 ---
 ## Data Science: Private Datasets and Code

 *Here I worked with university data to tackle questions that support decision making.
+I used predictive modeling, statistics, Machine Learning, Data Mining, and other data analysis techniques to collect, explore, and extract insights from structured and unstructured data.
 Topics include revenue, retention/attrition, and student sentiment and experience.*

 ### Sentiment Analysis: Student Course Survey Comments